techstep/pavise/docs/extensions.md

 5. "Does that change anything you've done in the app?"

 This would require some changes to the application as currently designed.
 For example, as of now I do not have hooks into services for metrics, logging, and alerts.
+Ensuring that there are keep-alives is another necessary component.

 6. "What are some considerations for the lifecycle of the app?"

+* Hooks for tracing and performance montitoring would be welcome, especially as the service was used more.
+* Determining what the service-level indicators are, which will inform our service-level objectives, and influence the SLAs we can reasonably offer, directly to the proxy team, and indirectly to customers.
+* Coming up with clear, consistent policies of when URLs get added and removed, and a process for appealing incorrectly filed URLs.
+* Devising policies for API changes, with an eye on making any changes not impact API signatures and results whenever possible.
+* Improving the testing strategy: more tests, make it easier to build and improve existing tests.
+* Regular evaluation of user experience; even though they do not directly interact with the app, problems in the app can severely cause problems in their experience.

 7. "You need to deploy a new version of the application.
 What do you do?"

-Assuming a fix or a feature has been written and locally tested
+Assuming a fix or a feature has been written and locally tested:
+* Make a PR, and have a code review.
+* Ensure that there are feature flags in place that work, so that if the new feature or fix fails, we can rapidly get to the previous version without another rollout.
+* If the changes require modifications to the API, let the maintainers of the proxy service have input, and give them ample time to make changes on their end.
+* If it passes the code review, merge it into `develop`.
+* Make sure that the suite of tests pass.

+Next is the deployment stage.
+Since this service is comparatively small, and not directly user-facing, deploying changes that do not break the API can be rolled out using, for example, rolling deployments in Kubernetes.
+As for getting the changes out to multiple clusters, that will likely depend upon what our overall multi-cluster management strategy would be.

+Deployments where the API breaks existing code are somewhat more complicated, as we need to take into account the development processes of the maintainers of the proxy.
+Again, we can use feature flags and API versioning to our advantage, as we can turn on those features in the new version when everyone is ready.